 Please find current and past recipients of the Bicentenary Scholarship listed below in reverse chronological order.

 Baritone Vitor Bispo began his musical education with the violin at the age of 10.
-He went on to study with the great Brazilian soprano Edna de Oliveira at the São Paulo Municipal School of Music, making his debut at the age of 20 in the title role in Puccini’s Gianni Schicchi with the Theatro São Pedro Opera Academy.
+He went on to study with the great Brazilian Soprano Edna de Oliveira at the São Paulo Municipal School of Music, making his debut at the age of 20 in the title role in Puccini’s Gianni Schicchi with the Theatro São Pedro Opera Academy.
 He was also a bass chorister in the São Paulo State Youth Choir and Orquestra Sinfônica do Estado de São Paulo Academic Choir.

 Vitor has sung in many productions, including Verdi’s La traviata, Strauss’s Der Rosenkavalier, Rossini’s Il barbiere di Siviglia and Puccini’s Turandot.

 Pianist Junyan Chen’s ambitious solo and ensemble playing lends itself to a varied repertoire, from classical to contemporary.

 As a soloist, Junyan has performed with the Shanghai Philharmonic Orchestra, Xin Zhu Symphony Orchestra and Royal Academy of Music Symphony Orchestra.
-She has had the honour of working with Zhang Liang, Edward Gardner, Eleanor Alberga, Mark-Anthony Turnage and Wanghua Chu.
+She has had the honour of working with Zhang Liang, Edward Gardner, Eleanor Alberga, Mark-Anthony Turnage and Wang-Hua Chu.

-Junyan is in her fourth year at the Royal Academy of Music under the tutelage of Professor Joanna MacGregor.
+Junyan has now started her Master’s degree at the Academy, having finished her undergraduate degree under the tutelage of Professor Joanna MacGregor.
 Before this, she studied with Professor Weiling Chen at the Shanghai Conservatory of Music Middle School.

 At the 2018 Ciudad de Vigo International Piano Competition, Junyan was the winner of the Silver Medal, People’s Choice Award, Best Spanish Composition Performance Award and City Award as the youngest and only female competitor in the final.
 She was the prizewinner of all the piano categories at the Osaka International Music Competition in 2016, and also won the prestigious Osaka Prefecture Governor’s Award and the University of Music and Performing Arts in Vienna Award.